laurells/alx-low_level_programming/0x01-variables_if_else_while/README.md

 0-positive_or_negative.c file script assigns a random number to the variable n and prints an output result stating whether the variable is a positive or a negative number.

 1-last_digit.c file script assigns a random number to a variable n and prints the last digit of the number stored in the variable.

+2-print_alphabet.c file script prints the alphabet in lowercase, followed by a new line.